 Illegal pricelists in Dark Web: Offers of illegality

-A released yesterday by American security company Armor sheds light on the current prices in the Dark Web markets for a wide range of cybercrime-related illegal services.
+An exhibition released yesterday by the American security company Armor sheds light on the current prices in the Dark Web markets for a wide range of cybercrime-related illegal services.

 Dark web

-The exhibition, which was created by catching price quotes from many of its well-known markets Dark Web, shows a slight increase in prices compared to prices announced η of Dell SecureWorks INTEL in 2013, 2014 and 2015.
+The exhibition, which was created by catching price quotes from many of its well-known markets Dark Web, shows a slight increase in prices compared to prices announced the Dell SecureWorks INTEL team in 2013, 2014 and 2015.

 But by far the most common material you can find on the Dark Web remains credit card data.
 Data is organized and sold by countryof the victims.

-Credit card details – often obtained using the web or malware – it's cheap, but the full card data, including Track 1 or Track 2 data needed to create cloned cards, is much more expensive, sometimes double, triple, or multiples of the price for the basic card components.
+Credit card details - often obtained using web or POS malware - are cheap, but full card data, including Track 1 or Track 2 data required to create cloned cards, is much more expensive, sometimes twice as expensive. , three or more than the value for the basic elements of the card.

 Scammers also sell access to compromised bank accounts.